Cutch/copy-blocky/readme.txt

 == Description ==

-Using either ctrl+c and ctrl+shift+v, or the the copy styles button in the block editor.
-Copy and paste the styles from one paragraph to another.
+Using either ctrl+c and ctrl+shift+v (Configurable from settings), or the the copy styles button in the block editor.
+Copy and paste the styles from one block to another.